pycom/pycom-micropython-sigfox/docs/library/pyb.DAC.rst

    The maximum value for the write and write_timed methods will be 2\*\*``bits``-1.

+   The *buffering* parameter selects the behaviour of the DAC op-amp output buffer, whose purpose is to reduce the output impedance.
+It can be ``None`` to select the default (buffering enabled for :meth:`DAC.noise`, :meth:`DAC.triangle` and :meth:`DAC.write_timed`, and disabled for :meth:`DAC.write`), ``False`` to disable buffering completely, or ``True`` to enable output buffering.

+   When buffering is enabled the DAC pin can drive loads down to 5KΩ.
+   Otherwise it has an output impedance of 15KΩ maximum: consequently to achieve a 1% accuracy without buffering requires the applied load to be less than 1.5MΩ.
+Using the buffer incurs a penalty in accuracy, especially near the extremes of range.

 Methods
 -------

-.. method:: DAC.init(bits=8)
+.. method:: DAC.init(bits=8, \*, buffering=None)

-   Reinitialize the DAC.  ``bits`` can be 8 or 12.
+   Reinitialise the DAC.  *bits* can be 8 or 12.  *buffering* can be ``None``, ``False`` or ``True``; see above constructor for the meaning of this parameter.

 .. method:: DAC.deinit()

-   De-initialize the DAC making its pin available for other uses.
+   De-initialise the DAC making its pin available for other uses.

 .. method:: DAC.noise(freq)